Positive Handling and Physical Intervention Policy

 • Other members of staff such as site management and administrative teams also have the power to use reasonable force if a circumstance should arise in which immediate action should be taken.

-6.2 All members of school staff have a legal power to use ‘reasonable force’.
+All members of school staff have a legal power to use ‘reasonable force’.

-• As a general rule nobody has the right to touch, move, hold or contain another person.
-However, people with a duty of care operate in exceptional circumstances where it is sometimes necessary to act outside this norm.
-Whenever they do so they should be clear about why it is NECESSARY.
+• As a general rule nobody has the right to touch, move, hold, or contain another person.
+However, people with a duty of care operate in exceptional circumstances where it is sometimes necessary to act outside this Whenever they do so they should be clear about why it is NECESSARY.
 The best legal defense would be to show that any actions were in the child’s BEST INTEREST and that they were REASONABLE AND PROPORTIONATE, along with being for the LEAST AMOUNT of TIME, and using the LEAST AMOUNT OF FORCE.

 Deciding whether to use reasonable force

-7.1 Under English law, members of staff are empowered to use reasonable force to prevent a pupil from or stop them continuing:
+Under English law, members of staff are empowered to use reasonable force to prevent a pupil from or stop them continuing:

-• Self-harming;
+• Self-harming.

-• Injury to other children, service users, staff or teachers;
+• Injury to other children, service users, staff or teachers.

-• Damaging property;
+• Damaging property.

 • Committing an offence; and